stcorp/harp/doc/dataformats.rst

 The `Vert`, `Lat/Lon`, and `Spec` columns indicate whether a variable can be dependent on the ``vertical``, ``latitude`` & ``longitude``, and/or ``spectral`` dimensions (any variable can be dependent on the ``time`` dimension).

-The 'surface' prefix should only be used when quantities are combined together with quantites that have a vertical dimension.
+The 'surface' prefix should only be used when quantities are combined together with quantities that have a vertical dimension.
 If a product just contains surface quantities then don't use a 'surface' prefix but just omit the vertical dimension and indicate the vertical level (i.e. location of the surface) using a 'pressure', 'altitude', and/or 'geopotential_height' variable.